D-Deepika7/Data_Analysis_Practice/README.md

-# Internship_Tasks
+# Data_Analysis_Tasks
-This repository is for keeping track of my internship work at Elevate Labs where i work as a Data Analyst Intern from June 2025.
+This repository is for keeping track of some data analysis practice tasks includig clianing, EDA, dashboards and reports using Excel, SQL, Python and Power BI.